-To confirm and sign the minutes of the meeting of 12 November 2018.
+To approve the public minutes of the meeting held 6 June 2022.

-- 3 To report additional items for consideration which the chairman deems urgent by virtue of the special circumstances to be now specified. - 4 To receive members' declarations of any interests under the Local Code of Conduct or any interest under the Code of Conduct on Planning Matters in Planning Matters in respect of any item to be discussed at the meeting. - 5 New Alcohol and Drugs at Work Policy (Pages 7 32)
+- 3 To report additional items for consideration which the Chairman deems urgent by virtue of special circumstances to be now specified. - 4 Members to declare any interests under the Local Code of Conduct in respect of any item to be discussed at the meeting. - 5 Revised Drugs and Alcohol at Work Policy (Pages 7 28)

-The purpose of this report is to inform the Staff Committee of a new proposed Alcohol and Drugs at Work Policy.
+The purpose of this report is to inform the Audit and Risk Management Sub Committee of the recently reviewed and updated Alcohol and Drugs at Work Policy